drvinceknight/cfm/_topics/about-the-course.md

 ## Assessment

-There are two piece of assessment in this course:
+There are three pieces of assessment in this course:

-- Individual coursework (50%)
+- Individual coursework (20%)
+- A collection of individual quizzes (20%)
-- Group coursework (50%)
+- Group coursework (60%)

 More information about assessment: [here]({{ site.baseurl}}/assessment/)